-Words (and even pictures) simply can't do Grand Canyon National Park justice, it's truly something you have to see to believe.
-Officially named a National Park in 1919, the Grand Canyon has stunned almost 5 million visitors ever since.
-The massive canyon was formed by erosion from the Colorado River after the plateau was lifted up by seismic activity, revealing rock that's over a billion years old.
-Whether you're just soaking up the sweeping views from the top, or hiking or riding a mule into its depths, it's one of America's most iconic parks for a reason.
+Neither words nor pictures do Grand Canyon National Park justice—it's truly a place you have to see to believe.
+Officially named a national park in 1919, the Grand Canyon is one of the top-visited parks in the country with more than 5 million visitors per year.
+Whether you're just soaking up the sweeping views from the top or hiking into the depths of the canyon, this is one of the most iconic parks in the U.S. for a reason.

 Generally accepted to be less crowded than the South Rim, the North Rim offers a nice visitor center and the Bright Angel Trailhead, which is less than a mile out and back.
 It takes you to the gorgeous Bright Angel Point, offering panoramic views of the canyon.
 There are several other hikes and overlooks to be found on this side of the canyon as well, so schedule plenty of time for exploring.